No-Knead Muesli Artisan Bread

 Muesli Artisan Bread. - harvestandnourish.com

-This simple No-Knead Muesli Artisan Bread is a super hearty breakfast loaf.
-It combines everything you could want in a nutritious breakfast cereal together with your favourite chewy, crusty artisan bread!
+This beginner-friendly, No-Knead Muesli Artisan Bread is packed with nuts, seeds, oats, raisins, and extra fibre.
+As a hearty breakfast loaf, it combines everything you love about a nutritious breakfast cereal with your favourite rustic artisan bread.

 I’m always on the hunt for delicious breakfast options, and nuts and seeds are great sources of plant-based protein that I include in many of my recipes.
 I’ve used lots of nutrient-rich walnuts, pumpkin and sunflower seeds, oats, raisins and ground flaxseed for added fibre then sweetened it with my go-to maple syrup.
 And it is GOOD.